Perinatal Pathway within Trafford Talking Therapies

 If we feel our service is not appropriate for you, we will do our best to signpost/ refer you to somewhere that may offer more suitable support.

-Whilst on the waiting list, why not look through some of the resources below to help support you before your treatment commences.
-We have also put together a list of services available in Trafford, that may be able to offer extra advice / support alongside your treatment with us.
+Whilst on the waiting list, why not look through some of the resources and services below to help support you before your treatment commences.

 Pregnancy and Early Parenthood Support